 UGA Double Dawgs and non-degree nonprofit (NP) certificate students may apply for admission to spring or summer semesters.
 NP certificate students may use up to nine hours of graduate MNML courses taken in the certificate program towards the MA degree.

 A. Apply to the UGA Graduate School online.
 Visit the UGA Graduate School Website to apply and view requirements and fees.
 Tuition Assistance Program and UGA Honors students must also apply to the Graduate School.

 B. Submit three additional departmental requirements via the Graduate School website:

-- Resume/CV.
+1. Resume/CV.
 Submit a current resume or curriculum vitae detailing work, educational, professional and volunteer experience.

-- Goals Statement.
+2. Goals Statement.
 Please send a statement/essay of approximately 3 pages in length that outlines your interest in graduate education and a career in the nonprofit sector.
 A successful

-- Why are you seeking a Master of Arts in Nonprofit Management and Leadership?
+· Why are you seeking a Master of Arts in Nonprofit Management and Leadership?

-- What experiences, professional and/or personal, have led you to pursue the MA NML degree?
+· What experiences, professional and/or personal, have led you to pursue the MA NML degree?
 Please outline why the program at UGA is of particular interest to you.

-- What are your professional goals regarding work in the nonprofit sector?
+· What are your professional goals regarding work in the nonprofit sector?
 Please include a brief outline of your areas of interest with respect to both content (ie: environment; arts; human services; etc.) as well as process (ie: grant writing; program evaluation; program management and administration; etc.).

-- Three Letters of Recommendation (one academic and two from employment supervisor or other director/mentor preferred).
-The letters may be submitted one of two ways:
+3. Three Letters of Recommendation (one academic and two from employment supervisor or other director/mentor preferred).
+Letters are to be submitted online via the Graduate School

 Prospective students should have a cumulative undergraduate grade point average (GPA) of no less than 3.0 on a 4.0 scale.